jc141x/jc141-bash/docs/readme.md

 - groot.dwarfs is created with the -l7 -B30 settings.
 This means it uses zstd level 22 with block size 30.

-- the game will usually mount groot.dwarfs to files/groot-mnt and then overlay to groot (unless it is configured to be extracted).
+- the script will usually mount groot.dwarfs to files/groot-mnt and then overlay to groot (unless it is configured to be extracted).

 - files created by the game, wine or other programs are created in groot and then stored in groot-rw (if with wine then also files/data/user-data).
 On next mounting groot-rw will overlay above groot and provide the mentioned files.